Zagoshipda/UdacityRSE2019/6_PathPlanningAndNavigation/Project7_HomeServiceRobot/README.md

     - Now the robot travels to the drop off zone.
     - Terminal will displays a message that it reached the drop off zone.

-- slam_gmapping : With the gmapping_demo.launch file, you can easily perform SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras.
+- slam_gmapping : With the gmapping_demo.launch file, we can easily perform SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras.

-- turtlebot : With the keyboard_teleop.launch file, you can manually control a robot using keyboard commands.
+- turtlebot : With the keyboard_teleop.launch file, we can manually control a robot using keyboard commands.

-- turtlebot_interactions : With the view_navigation.launch file, you can load a preconfigured rviz workspace.
-You’ll save a lot of time by launching this file, because it will automatically load the robot model, trajectories, and map for you.
+- turtlebot_interactions : With the view_navigation.launch file, we can load a preconfigured rviz workspace.
+It will automatically load the robot model, trajectories, and map.

-- turtlebot_simulator : With the turtlebot_world.launch you can deploy a turtlebot in a gazebo environment by linking the world file to it.
+- turtlebot_simulator : With the turtlebot_world.launch we can deploy a turtlebot in a gazebo environment by linking the world file to it.

  <br/><br/>